Austin turns into the primary Texas metropolis to experiment with ‘assured revenue’

 Advert

-Clarification, May 6, 2022: This story has been up to date to mirror that Austin is the primary Texas city to use native tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with related programs utilizing different forms of funding.
+Clarification, Might 6, 2022: This story has been up to date to replicate that Austin is the first Texas metropolis to make use of local tax dollars for a “assured revenue” program, and that different Texas cities have experimented with related programs utilizing other types of funding.

 Quelle: www.click2houston.com